-The problem with us adults is, we have grown to dislike certain parts of our bodies over a period of time and unfortunately, it is those particular hang-ups that jump out and shout “LOOK AT ME” when we view photos of ourselves.
+The problem with adults is, we have grown to dislike certain parts of our bodies over time.
+Unfortunately, it is those hang-ups that jump out and shout “LOOK AT ME” when we view photos of ourselves.

 For me it’s my chins!
-No matter how much people say, “oh what a lovely photo” I’m sat there thinking, “Oh my goodness, where has my jaw gone?”
+No matter how much people say “oh what a lovely photo!”
+I’m sat there thinking “Oh my goodness, where has my jaw gone?”

 Remember, everyone else takes the photo at face value, they take in the subjects and the surroundings as a whole.

-It doesn’t matter to me if your child is being a little monkey, because there are ways around this and at the end of the day everyone loves a cheeky monkey.
+It doesn’t matter to me if your child is being a little monkey.
+There are ways around this and at the end of the day everyone loves a cheeky monkey.

 - First and foremost is to find a photographer that puts you at ease.
 Give them a call if you are unsure, they will be glad to help.

-- It normally takes a good 20 minutes for everyone to relax, so don’t worry that the kids seem frantic.
-They will calm down!
+- It normally takes a good 20 minutes for everyone to relax.
+So don’t worry that the kids seem frantic, they will calm down!

 - Try not to shout at your children.
-From experience, the more you get stressed the more they play up
+From experience, the more you get stressed the more they play up!

 - Make sure you like the photographers style.
 It’s no good using someone because they are cheap then being disappointed afterwards.

-- Make Sure you do your homework, read the reviews of the photographer you have chosen, this will give you an insight to how they work.
+- Make Sure you do your homework.
+Read the reviews of the photographer you have chosen, this will give you an insight to how they work.